 MANAGEMENT HISTORY (MH)

 In submitting your PDW proposal, please review the submission guidelines to ensure that your submission complies with the guidelines in all details.
-The submission deadline is Tuesday, 12 January 2021, 5 p.m.
-ET (NY time) through the Academy’s submission center.
-Feel free to contact the MH PDW Chair, Leon Prieto (firstname.lastname@example.org) if you have any questions or would like to discuss your prospective PDW proposal.
+The submission deadline is Tuesday, 11 January 2022, 5 p.m.
+ET (NY time) through the Academy’s Submission Center.
+Feel free to contact the MH PDW Chair, Jeffrey Muldoon if you have any questions or would like to discuss your prospective PDW proposal.
 All proposals require a statement indicating that all PDW participants have consented to participate in the PDW.
 The AOM’s “Rule of Three” for the PDW program is that “no one may submit or be associated with more than 3 PDW submissions.
 Proposals that violate these rules may be rejected.
 Because space and time allotted for PDW sessions is limited, we cannot guarantee acceptance of all proposals.
-We look forward to seeing you virtually.
+We look forward to seeing you virtually and especially in-person.